ACMStanley/blog/_posts/2023-04-05-async-iterator-assumptions.md

 ## Conclusion

-To sum it up, as is with all things async, working with async iterators and generators in JavaScript can be tricky foor our monkey brains.
+To sum it up, as is with all things async, working with async iterators and generators in JavaScript can be tricky for our monkey brains.
 If you assume things about their behavior, it can cause some weird and unwanted results.
 Get yourself a little guinea pig like me, or practice some toy examples in a non-critical environment.

 But at the end of the day, you're probably not going to do that.
 Sometimes you just need to make some good, old-fasioned engineering mistakes to learn some good, old fashioned engineering lessons.